The internet is going WILD over this fun fact about Julia Roberts’ birth

 Last week, Zara Rahim, a social media influencer, resurfaced a video interview featuring Julia Roberts with Gayle King, where she reveals that Dr. Martin Luther King Jr. and Coretta Scott King Jr. covered her parents’ hospital bill for her birth.

 “Today is Julia Roberts birthday!
 55 years ago MLK and Coretta Scott King paid for her parents’ hospital bill after she was born.
 Can’t stop thinking about this since I read it…” she tweeted.

 This sent the internet into a flurry of fact-checking, fake news accusations and the ultimate realization that, in fact, it’s the truth.
-Rahim had responded to a mid-October Tweet by @turnandstomp, resurfacing the fact, which now has 102.8K likes.
+Rahim had responded to a mid-October Tweet by @turnandstomp, resurfacing the fact, which now has over 2 million views.
 Roberts even commented on Gayle’s research skills in her video interview, a part of HISTORYtalks in September 2022.
 Here’s what happened.

 Coretta had asked Robert’s parents, Walter and Betty, if her children could be part of a theater school in Atlanta, as she had trouble finding her kids a spot that would accept them, Roberts explained in the interview.
 When Roberts’ parents accepted the King children to the school, they formed a bond.
 When the Roberts couldn’t cover the cost of their daughter Julia’s birth, the King family stepped in.